- My LS

 - a temporary tax exemption for employer reimbursed expenses to cover the cost of home office equipment (such as a laptop, a desk or necessary computer accessories) deemed necessary for an employee to work at home due to COVID-19

-The government has announced a package of support measures for businesses and individuals affected by COVID-19, which includes a Coronavirus Job Retention Scheme.
+The government has announced a package of support measures for businesses and individuals affected by COVID-19, which includes a Job Support Scheme.